Yes, Miranda Lambert Married A Hot Cop. She’s Also A Country Music Star.

 ”

 It strikes me as funny that I came to New York to interview Lambert, since I live just over an hour from her hometown of Lindale, TX.
 (When I tell her this, she looks pleased but not surprised — I hear her ask her publicist as she leaves if he knew they’d brought in a writer from Texas in a buoyant tone.)
 She is still heavily invested in her hometown, despite now living mostly in Nashville and New York — the latter thanks to her new husband.
-She owns a boutique called the Pink Pistol and has helped revitalize her Lindale’s downtown as well as its music scene.
+She owns a boutique called the Pink Pistol and has helped revitalize Lindale’s downtown as well as its music scene.
 I can see a lot of Texas mannerisms and hear the sayings she’s kept.
 She’s the daughter of two private investigators whose major career moment was being hired by the legal team representing Paula Jones to investigate Bill Clinton in 1997.
 Then-teenage Lambert got pulled into some of their investigations, helping them collect evidence like a Texas version of Veronica Mars.

 Advertisement